manisha002/aware/README.txt

-A tracker to stay aware of our habits patterns
+A tracker to stay aware of our habit patterns